ARTIST BIOGRAPHY AND STATEMENT

 ARTIST STATEMENT

 My work aims at challenging our perception of ourselves, our fragility and strength.
 My sculptures evolve by manipulating multiple cast objects so that the whole becomes greater than the sum of its parts.
-Using repetition as emphasis, the outcome has a decorative geometry and kinetic unity that expresses are shared human experiences and conditions.
-Bones are emblematic in much of my work, and the contextually linked objects reveal a narrative.
-Although frequently ornate my sculptures hide darker and often sinister subjects that when revealed create dissonance.
+Using repetition as emphasis, the decorative outcome disguises darker narratives of shared human experiences and conditions, that when revealed create dissonance.
+Bones are emblematic in much of my work, representing mortality and vulnerability.
 The sum like an optical puzzle, oscillates between beauty and nightmare.
 My work is not autobiographical in the figurative sense, but like many artists explores the liminal space between conscious representation and unconscious influence.

 Below, Evolution, from repetition series.